denwychan/wots_cookin/README.md

 4. ### Shortlisting

 This step involves shortlisting the recipes by a cosine similarity score calculated by comparing the ingredients provided by the user with the Wots Cookin recipes bank.
-This score is calculated using the vectorised ingredients.
+This score is calculated using the vectorised ingredients (refer to in 'Ingredients vector' of step 2 of data workflow)

 5. ### Scoring

-This step involves calculating a match accuracy score between the ingredients provided by the user and the shortlished recipes using:
+This step involves calculating an accuracy score between the ingredients provided by the user and the shortlished recipes using the following formula:

-    positive hits / number of ingredients in a recipe
+    number of positive matches / number of ingredients in a recipe

 This score is translated into the following qualitative score: